Welcome to Environmental Health

 In the 20th century public health improvements in sanitation and hygiene, the discovery of antibiotics, and the implementation of universal childhood vaccination programs contributed to a marked decline of infectious diseases in the United States.
-Environmental health improvements include sewage disposal, water treatment, food safety, organized solid waste disposal, public education about hygienic practices (e.g., food handling and handwashing) and vector control.
-All of these factors have contributed to an increased life expectancy of 29.2 years (1).
+Environmental health improvements included sewage disposal, water treatment, food safety, organized solid waste disposal, public education about hygienic practices (e.g., food handling and hand washing) and vector control.
+All of these factors have contributed to an increased life expectancy of an additional 29.2 years for Americans (1).

 - CDC.
 Achievements in Public Health, 1900-1999: Control of Infectious Diseases.
 Atlanta, Georgia: MMWR 1999; 48(29); 621-629.